fiixed/Get-Your-Beer-On/README.md

 ## Status

-Website is deployed and running stable.
+Website is deployed to Heroku and running stable.

 ## Contributors